The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Water-Based Excursions

-Instead of a traditional walking tour, you can explore Heidelberg from the water.
+Instead of a traditional walking tour, you can explore the city from the water.
 This option feels relaxed and scenic.
 It also offers a fresh view of the city.

-Solar Boat Cruises The Weiße Flotte Heidelberg runs solar-powered and traditional boats along the Neckar River.
-From the water, you see Heidelberg Castle and the Old Bridge Heidelberg from a new angle.
-Because the boats move slowly, you have time to enjoy the scenery and take photos.
+Solar Boat Cruises The Weiße Flotte operates solar-powered and traditional boats along the Neckar River.
+From the water, you can see the castle and the Old Bridge from a new angle.
+Because the boats move slowly, there is plenty of time to enjoy the scenery and take photos.

 Private Boat Charters Private boat trips depart from the Neckarstaden area.
 Most last about 90 minutes.
 You can add drinks or music for a custom experience.
 As a result, the ride feels personal and easy.